 Watch on YouTube

-- Post-production: Take these images and create the video with software.
+- Post-production: Take these images and create the video with the software.

 Shooting Your Driving Time Lapse